MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 ### ADE end user tasks

 When you create an enrollment profile in the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), you choose to associate a user to the device (**Enroll with user affinity**), or have shared devices (**Enroll without user affinity**).
 The specific steps depend on how you configure the enrollment profile.
-Note that with Shared iPad, all Setup Assistant panes after activation are automatically skipped.
+With Shared iPad, after activation, all Setup Assistant panes are automatically skipped.

 - **Enroll with user affinity + Company Portal app**: